Roltechreal/DSA-Project/README.md

 #### Lagos: in this region, the male has $9508400 (13.64%)
  while the female has $8751290 (12.55%)
 From our Analysis, we have seen that in this region, the males earn more than the females.
+From our Analysis, it is seen that the Management needs to Foucus on the three Regions in terms of Slary payments to both genders.

+### For the distribution of pay by Department:
+There is no much difference in salary distribution between male and female.